apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 }
 ```

-As shown above, `DataFrame` is just a very thin wrapper of `LogicalPlan`, so you
+As shown above, `DataFrame` is a thin wrapper of `LogicalPlan`, so you can
-can easily go back and forth between them.
+easily go back and forth between them.

 ```rust
 use datafusion::prelude::*;